-Ieva Zeromskaite, Data Scientist at Peakon, comments: “While the data has shown substantial differences in employee responses at female-led organisations, we must be careful not to draw cursory conclusions.
+Ieva Zeromskaite, Data Scientist at Peakon, a Workday company comments: “While the data has shown substantial differences in employee responses at female-led organizations, we must be careful not to draw cursory conclusions.
 We shouldn’t assume a one-way causal relationship, but the initial findings do raise some very interesting questions about the potential benefits of diverse leadership.”

 When we hear about the call for greater diversity in leadership, we often talk about the negative effects of a homogenous, insular ‘echo chamber’ within leadership positions, or the cost of attrition when a talented employee hits the glass ceiling and leaves.